syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 # Rows and Columns in UWP Excel-like Grid

-This section explains the operations related with rows and columns in the SfCellGrid.
+This section explains the operations related with rows and columns in the Excel-like Grid.

 ## Insert rows and columns

-The SfCellGrid provides support for dynamically inserting rows and columns at a given position.
+The Excel-like Grid provides support for dynamically inserting rows and columns at a given position.

 {% tabs %}
 {% highlight c# %}